HumanSignal/label-studio/docs/source/templates/dialogue_analysis.md

 ---
-title: Dialogue Analysis
+title: HyperText Dialogue Analysis
 type: templates
-order: 204
+order: 301
 ---

 Analyze the chat dialog, classify it and provide your own answer